Catalyn45/WorkerPool/README.md

 ## About

-WorkerPool is a project used to crawl download information about the most visited websites from https://www.alexa.com/topsites/countries.
+WorkerPool is a project used to download information about the most visited websites from https://www.alexa.com/topsites/countries.

 ## Dependencies